csula/cs3220-spring-2018/notes/exercises/exercise.md

 ## Note to students

-Since this is the first week and first lab, we will do a practice exercise to get you ready for the actual lab.
+Since this is the first week and the first lab, we will do a practice exercise to get you ready for the actual lab.
 Even though this lab is non-graded, I strongly recommend you to finish this lab.

 ## Description